Mutual Divorce Mutual Divorce

 The process of Mutual Consent Divorce is when the marriage between two adult spouses ends.
 This may be done under different laws, such as Hindus, including Jains, Buddhists, and Sikhs, as per The Hindu Marriage Act,1955.

 There are separate laws for different religions.
-To allow for mutual consent divorce, Section 13B was added to the Hindu Marriage Act 1976.
+To allow for mutual divorce, Section 13B was added to the Hindu Marriage Act 1976.
 Anyone filing for divorce needs to know the 5-step process for filing a mutual consent divorce.

 Section 13B: Mutual Consent for Divorce

-The Marriage Law Amendment Act (1976) added this provision of Mutual Consent for Divorce.
+The Marriage Law Amendment Act (1976) added this provision of Mutual Consent Divorce.
 It was not originally included in the Hindu Marriage Act.
 Section 13B is the same as Section 28 of the Special Marriage Act (1954) and is based on the same grounds.
 This provision can be used to help parties who were married before or after the Amending Act, and they may seek assistance in getting a divorce.

 Section 13B (2) states that the parties must wait at least six months after the date they present their petition.
 After the end of 18 months, the parties should jointly make a move forward to the court.
 If the court finds that all facts are correct, it may grant the petition for divorce.

-Conditions to Submit a Mutual Divorce
+Conditions to Submit a Mutual Consent Divorce

 Following the provisions of Section 13B in the Hindu Marriage Act, 1955, the following conditions must be fulfilled to file an agreement to divorce: